ZachSyv/Salsa-Agent-Var-Len_Clustering/README.md

 ## Demo & Inference

-Before running the demo, ensure your pretrained models (e.g. checkpoint files, VQ-VAE, GloVe, evaluator, etc.) are placed in a folder (e.g. `./checkpoints`) and point to it via `--model_ckpt`.
+Before running the demo, ensure your pretrained models (e.g. checkpoint files, VQ-VAE, GloVe, evaluator, and our fine-tuned for different tasks) are placed in a folder (e.g. `./checkpoints`) and point to it via `--model_ckpt`.

 Run the interactive demo to load a model and perform inference for one of the multitask SalsaAgent capabilities.